-A: It can depends on the environment, our test shows that 8Mb is enough.
+A: It can depend on the environment; our test shows that 8Mb is enough.
 So the best way is to do a few tests with different values, then to choose.

-A: When gap is detected DepthListener::onDepthReset will be fired to notify that market data is not valid.
+A: When a gap is detected DepthListener::onDepthReset is fired to notify that market data is not valid.

 A: It depends on the usage of the handler.
 If startRecoveryOnPacketGap is true, "Pessimistic approach" is used.
 Please see Section 7.1 "Detecting duplicates and gaps by means of the packet header" of the EMDI/RDI spec for details.